wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 tags: [tracing]
 sidebar: doc_sidebar
 permalink: tracing_instrumenting_frameworks.html
-summary: Learn how to set up your application to send metrics, histograms, and trace data to Wavefront.
+summary: Set up your application to send metrics, histograms, and trace data to Wavefront.
 ---

 You instrument your application so that [trace data](tracing_basics.html) from different parts of the stack can be sent to Wavefront.
 Instrumentation enables you to trace a request from end to end across multiple distributed services, guided by key metrics from your application.
 After instrumentation, you can use our [tracing UI](tracing_ui_overview.html) to visualize a request as a trace that consists of a hierarchy of spans.
 This visualization helps you pinpoint where the request is spending most of its time, and discover problems.